cjmartin/launchcalendar.org/_posts/2025-05-27-starship-starship-flight-9-test-flight.md

 payload-type: test vehicle
 payload-description: >-
-  SpaceX's Ship 35 (Block 2) and Booster 14-2 (the first reflight of a Super Heavy booster, previously known as Booster 14) conducted Starship's 9th uncrewed test flight, carrying eight Starlink satellite simulators (dummy satellites)—large panels simulating the size and mass of Version 3 Starlink satellites—along with a suite of heat shield, engine relight, and reentry experiment payloads.
-The main objectives included demonstrating vehicle reusability with major Block 2 upgrades, testing in-space Raptor engine relight, and using the 'PEZ' payload dispenser for attempted deployment of the simulators (ultimately not deployed due to a payload bay door malfunction after Ship 35 lost attitude control during coast).
-The booster was intended for a soft water landing (not a catch attempt) in the Gulf of Mexico to test reentry and relight, but was lost after an explosion during engine relight.
+  SpaceX's Ship 35 (Block 2) and Booster 14-2 (the first reflight of a Super Heavy booster, previously known as Booster 14) performed Starship's 9th uncrewed test flight, carrying eight Starlink satellite simulators—large panels simulating Version 3 Starlink satellites—and a suite of heat shield, engine relight, and reentry experiment payloads.
+Key objectives included demonstrating the reusability of a Super Heavy booster, in-space Raptor engine relight, and the use of the new 'PEZ' payload dispenser.
+While the booster (B14-2) performed a successful ascent and boostback, it suffered a rapid unscheduled disassembly (RUD) during its landing attempt in the Gulf of Mexico.
+Ship 35 passed SECO but lost attitude control due to a fuel leak and RCS issues, leading to an uncontrolled reentry and loss over the Indian Ocean.
-  Ship 35 suffered fuel leaks and lost control, and was lost over the Indian Ocean.
-The flight lasted just over an hour and provided important data for future flights, advancing reusability and heat shield development for the Starship program.
+  The flight yielded significant reentry and heat shield data to advance future Starship flights.
 links:
   - title: Elon Musk X Post (May 13)
     type: